 31. Choose bench and planter combos

-When you only have a long narrow side of house area to work with, kill two birds with one stone and install combined planter/bench designs like the ones below.
-These keep everything neatly flush to the wall or fence and provide pleasing symmetry while being eminently functional both for humans and plants!
+When you only have a long narrow side of house area to work with, kill two birds with one stone and install combined planter/bench designs.
+They keep everything neatly flush to the wall or fence and provide pleasing symmetry while being eminently functional both for humans and plants!

 32. Add a lap pool – or a moat

-I originally thought this was a lap pool but it actually seems to be more of a little moat around the outside of this home—you might only be able to dangle your legs in this one!
+Maybe you can swim, or maybe you can just to dangle your legs in refreshing water.
 Either way, adding a water feature to the side of your house is a gorgeous way to amp up the tranquillity and summer vibes, and it’s much less costly than putting in a backyard pool.

 If you have the space though, go ahead and add a lap pool to increase the functionality of the space (and the value of your home).
-I love the boulders and the planting on the side—succulents like agaves and aloes give it, even more, desert-oasis feels.
+Add boulders and a low maintenance planting along a side—succulents like agaves and aloes give it, even more desert-oasis feels.

-So I’m filing this one in the “I’m dreaming” category because I certainly don’t have this much space along the side of my house!
-But for inspo you can’t beat architect Olle Lundberg’s Californian redwood cabin.
-The entire house is made of salvaged and reclaimed materials, including a plunge pool that’s a former livestock watering tank made of 80-year-old virgin-growth redwood.
+For inspo you can’t beat architect Olle Lundberg’s Californian redwood cabin and outside plunge pool.
+The entire house is made of salvaged and reclaimed materials, including the pool that’s actually a former livestock watering tank made of 80-year-old virgin-growth redwood.

 The side of your house is also ideal for installing an outdoor shower as they take up very little room and yet provide a practical way to wash off after swimming or getting dirty playing sports or enable you to just enjoy a shower out in nature.
 They’re an easy DIY and can be very aesthetically pleasing, especially if you source gorgeous vintage-style fixtures.
-I love how this silver rainfall outdoor shower looks against the black cladding, crushed granite and organic décor elements.
+A vintage silver rainfall outdoor shower looks gorgeous against a black fence, crushed granite and organic décor elements.

 And that’s a wrap on my selection of side of house ideas which show you how you can make the most of this under-utilised, and often neglected space.
-In the comments section below, why not let me know which of these side yard ideas is up your alley, or if you’ve done something interesting with your side of house area – I’d love to hear your input!
+In the comments, why not let me know which of these side yard ideas is up your alley, or if you’ve done something interesting with your side of house area – I’d love to hear your input!